Reusable System Design

 - Defined reusable states so the pattern could support different event structures without bespoke redesign each time.

-- Kept the layout compact to add clarity without increasing UI noise in an already dense MMO interface.
+- Kept the layout compact so the feature added guidance without increasing UI noise in an already dense MMO interface.

 - Documented reward visibility, progress rules, and edge cases for repeatable event adoption.